MitchCodes/Discord.ts-Buddy/README.md

 Update this readme, it is still from the boilerplate.

+# Discord Team Channel Splitter Bot

+This is a bot using Discord.js written in TypeScript.

+# How to Run

+This bot was developed using Visual Studio Code.
+To run, just set main.ts/main.js as your start file.

+Some of the gotchas that I ran into:

++ Various NPM packages were failing to install because of a EPERM error.
+Running npm shrinkwrap before running the npm install fixed this.

 # node-typescript-boilerplate

 Minimalistic boilerplate to jump-start a [Node.js][nodejs] project in [TypeScript][typescript] [2.6][typescript-26].